Skip to main content

 Objective 4

-Provide an innovative training environment where young researchers can develop advanced skills in research and transferable skills, benefit form a range of diverse secondment experiences and debate current issues with some of the world leading researchers in the field, in order to develop advanced capacities for progressing Europe’s energy transition.
+Provided an innovative training environment where young researchers could develop advanced skills in research and transferable skills, benefit from a range of diverse secondment experiences, and debate current issues with some of the world leading researchers in the field, in order to develop advanced capacities for progressing Europe’s energy transition.